RIP-Comm/sossoldi/test/e2e/README.md

 ### Mobile actions
 The *mobile_actions* folder houses essential classes for testing across different platforms.
 Here's what you'll find inside:

-- mobile_actions: Contains basic actions that can be performed across all platforms.
+- mobile_actions.py: Contains basic actions that can be performed across all platforms.
 If a new action needs to be added, start here and then extend to platform-specific classes only if necessary.
-- android_mobile_actions: Contains specific implementation of some actions for Android platform.
+- android/android_mobile_actions.py: Contains specific implementation of some actions for Android platform.
-- ios_mobile_actions: Contains specific implementation of some actions for iOS platform.
+- ios/ios_mobile_actions.py: Contains specific implementation of some actions for iOS platform.

 ### pages
 In the pages folder, you'll find actions that are specific to each page of the application.
 Each page should have its own file with locators defined inside the __init__ method.